 Michaels sells inexpensive canvas as well.
 I found mine on sale for 70% off, which is a promo I know they run a couple of times throughout the year.
 I purchase a “level 2 canvas”, which refers to the thickness of the canvas and strength of the stretcher frame, but they also have a lower level and a higher level.
 I found level 2 to work well for the 24″ x 36″ size that I purchased, but it you were doing a smaller piece, I think a level 1 canvas would work fine as well.

-The next step is to throw on some wads of joint compound and start to spread it out as evenly as possible.
+The next step is to throw on some wads of joint compound and start to spread it out as evenly as possible across the surface of the canvas.
 No need to be perfect here – it ends up looking great to have slight variations in the thickness.

 A note of caution when spreading out the joint compound.
 I found that I added too much compound to start, so as I was spreading, I just scooped some of the excess off.
 Also, be sure none of the areas have a super thick layer of joint compound.
 This lightweight type of drywall mud isn’t made to be put on super thick on walls, and if it’s too thick, it’ll crack.